steviezhang/COG403-Project/README.md

 Additions were made for data analysis and stats for paper.

 main.py file contains experiment code for pcfg induction and scoring code
+- Due to the large amount of production rules generated from the data, the log likelihood function takes ~ 12 hrs to run for the probabilistic PCFG

 Parsetree directory contains Adam's corpus in treebank fashion parsed for use in main.py